CrossRef/pdfextract/readme.md

 Keep trying with small increments to reference_flex.
 Note that a reference_flex of 1 means pdf-extract will identify *all* sections as reference sections.

-### pdf-extract is still producing weird output after fiddling with reference_flex
+### pdf-extract is still producing weird output after fiddling with reference_flex.

 Have a look at pdf-extract's settings: